epam/edp-install/docs/user-guide/add-autotest.md

   ![import-autotest](../assets/user-guide/import-strategy-autotest.png "import-autotest")

-  a.
-Import - this strategy allows configuring a replication from the Git server.
+  a. **Import** - this strategy allows configuring a replication from the Git server.

   !!! note
-      In order to use the import strategy, make sure to adjust it by following the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.
+      In order to use the **Import** strategy, make sure to adjust it by following the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.

   b.
 In the **Git Server** field, select the necessary Git server from the drop-down list.